 A criterion is a quantity of interest that will be calculated at each iteration as part of evaluating an objective or a constraint.
-For example, if my objective was to minimize the compliance of a structure (make it stiffer) the criterion would be some measure of the compliance of the structure.
-If my objective was to match a set of user-supplied mass properties, my criterion would be the mismatch between the current iteration's mass properties and those provided by the user.
+For example, if the objective were to minimize the compliance of a structure (make it stiffer), the criterion would be some measure of the compliance of the structure.
+If the objective were to match a set of user-supplied mass properties, the criterion would be the mismatch between the current iteration's mass properties and those provided by the user.
 Criteria are also used in constraints.
-If I have a volume constraint as part of my problem the criterion for that constraint would be the volume.
-In the input deck criteria are defined independently of the objectives and constraints so that they can be defined only once and then referenced repeatedly as needed by different objectives or constraints.
+A volume constraint would be specified in terms of a volume criterion.
+In the input deck, criteria are defined independently of the objectives and constraints so that they can be defined only once and then referenced repeatedly as needed by different objectives or constraints.